Personal Injury

 Medical malpractice victims might not notice any adverse symptoms until long after the day of their appointment or surgery.

-Again, exceptions to the statute of limitations are rare and you should speak with a lawyer with The Mabra Firm to determine if your filing deadline qualifies for any extension.
+Again, exceptions to the statute of limitations are rare and you should speak with a lawyer with Mabra Law to determine if your filing deadline qualifies for any extension.

 Suing A Government Agency